 HTML5 bring the async attribute for <script> elements.
 The async attribute is alike to defer (which you have read earlier) in that it transforms the way a script is processed.
-Further similar to defer attribute, async applies only to external scripts and signals which the browser begin for downloading the file immediately.
+Further similar to the defer attribute, async applies only to external scripts and signals which the browser begins for downloading the file immediately.
 Similar to that of defer, scripts marked as async does not guarantee that execution will be in the order in which they are specified.

 Let us take a code snippet: